Annealed almost periodic entropy: The chosen-tuple large deviations principle

 On the other hand, our use of Verblunsky coefficients has no predecessor in ergodic theory.
 They make the proof of Theorem~\ref{mainthm:LDP} much easier, especially because of the independence given by Theorem~\ref{thm:dil-dist}.
 One could try to turn our proof of Theorem~\ref{mainthm:LDP} back into a derivation of annealed sofic entropy in ergodic theory.
-But without the independence given by Theorem~\ref{thm:dil-dist}, this would presumably require some kind of conditional LDP for the conditional distribution of $Q^\pi[F\cup g]$ given $Q^\pi[F]$ (or their ergodic theory analogs).
-Conditional versions of LDPs appear in various places in the literature.
-The closest to what we would need may be~\cite{Cha97}; see also the LDPs for random walks in~\cite{DupEll--WCLD} that must depend on starting points and other parameters, and the notion of `maxingales' discussed in~\cite[Chapter 2]{Puh--LDIP}.
-But there does not seem to be a canonical form for such conditional LDPs, and uses of them tend to involve longer and more delicate estimates than we have needed above.
+But without the independence given by Theorem~\ref{thm:dil-dist}, this would presumably require some kind of conditional LDP for the conditional distribution of $Q^{\pi_n}[F\cup g]$ given $Q^\pi[F]$ (or their ergodic theory analogs).
+Conditional versions of LDPs appear in various places in the literature: see, for instance,~\cite{Cha97}, or~\cite{DupEll--WCLD}, or the notion of `maxingales' discussed in~\cite[Chap.
+2]{Puh--LDIP}.
+But there does not seem to be a canonical form for such conditional LDPs, and uses of them tend to involve longer and more delicate estimates than we have needed above. \fin \end{rmk}

-Before leaving this section, let us note another essential feature of Theorem~\ref{mainthm:LDP} and Corollary~\ref{cor:LDP}.
-These give large deviations principles on the compact convex spaces $\S^\rm{u}_k(F)$ and $\S^\rm{u}_k(\G)$, respectively.
-However, in both cases the rate functions are usually not convex (that is, $h_F$ and the limit in Corollary~\ref{cor:LDP} are not concave).
-More precisely, the failure of concavity appears as soon as one leaves the subset of tempered elements of $\S^\rm{u}_k(\G)$: see Chapter~\ref{chap:tempered} below.
-This is a proper subset of that space provided $r\ge 2$, so we can attribute this failure to the non-amenability of non-Abelian free groups.

-Because of the non-convexity, the machinery of Legendre--Fenchel transforms and the G\"arnter--Ellis theorem (see~\cite[Section 4.5]{DemZei--LDPbook}, and also the discussion that accompanies their Lemma 4.1.21) are not available to us.
-As a result, the proofs we have given for Theorem~\ref{mainthm:LDP} and Corollary~\ref{cor:LDP} are much closer to `first principles' than those techniques.